-Industry Country Greece Partner name CRETHIDEV materials targeted on Identification of projects and documents at national and regional level with a focus on the advanced materials targeted on green, smart, digital knowledge and impact of COVID 19 on the adoption of new working methodologies in industry. ☐ Target application a areas of the producers of te ctile materials in your country • \Box Specific needs at the level of the most emerging skills that result in occupations that will best respond in the short and medium term to the market needs. □ Areas of knowledge development for new cross-cutting knowledge and business models Typology of resource □ Strategy □ Project □ Report, study □ Other (please, specify) Website, link, contact: https://hacktex.eu/ Relevant information: achieved.
-Duration of the project: 01 /11/2021 - 01/05/2024
+Industry Country Greece Partner name CRETHIDEV materials targeted on 2.
+Identification of projects and documents at national and regional level with a focus on the advanced materials targeted on green, smart, digital knowledge and impact of COVID 19 on the adoption of new working methodologies in industry .
+Target application areas of the producers of te xtile materials in your country he level of the most emergin lium term to the market nee g skills that result in occupations that will best respond ds.
+Areas of knowledg \square Areas of knowledge development for new cross-cutting knowledge and business models Typology of resource Strategy Project Report, study Other (please, specify) Website, link, contact: https://hacktex.eu/ Relevant information: Please explain when was achieved. conducted, the target group, and the main results Duration of the project: 01/11/2021 - 01/05/2024